 Members Dialogue Events

-Every year we host a number of dialogue events for members, associate members and friends of Interfaith Scotland to get together and discuss important issues relating to civic society.
+We host dialogue events for members, associate members and friends of Interfaith Scotland to get together and discuss important issues relating to civic society.

 Annual Networking Seminar for local interfaith groups

-Once a year we bring together representatives from each local interfaith group to network with one another and to share good practice.
+Representatives from each local interfaith group meet together annually to share good practice.
 The networking seminars explore key opportunities and challenges that face local interfaith groups.

 Scottish Interfaith Week